Admission to the School of Nursing

 Applicants transferring from other schools of nursing will submit complete course syllabi and appropriate supporting documents to the School of Nursing Office of Student Services.
 These documents must be submitted at least six weeks prior to the application deadline.
 Syllabi and supporting documents will be reviewed by selected faculty and Office of Student Services staff for the purpose of evaluating course equivalency to University of Louisville courses.
 Course equivalency must be confirmed prior to admissions.
 When courses are approved, they become the course of record for that academic year.
 Nursing courses that have been approved for equivalency will remain equivalent for varying periods of time depending on the course.
 Nursing courses must be satisfactorily completed at an NLN- or CCNE-accredited nursing program to be considered as equivalent and transfer into the upper division curriculum.

-A student who has previously failed two nursing courses at any school of nursing will not be eligible for admission to the Traditional BSN program.
-If a student has a previous nursing course failure, it will be considered the first failure by the University of Louisville Traditional BSN program.
+A student who has previously failed two nursing courses at any school of nursing, or was dismissed from a school of nursing, will not be eligible for admission to the pre-licensure BSN programs.
+If a student has a previous nursing course failure, it will be considered the first failure by the University of Louisville pre-licensure BSN programs.
 One additional failure of a nursing course at the University of Louisville will result in dismissal from the program.

 International Student Applicants